 We live in a world where the future is increasingly shrouded in uncertainty.
-External factors can affect our businesses – Brexit, the results of the US elections and the ambiguity around impending world trade agreements can immediately shift the climate we work in.
+External factors can affect our businesses – Brexit and the ambiguity around impending world trade agreements can immediately shift the climate we work in.
 Recent evidence suggests there will be more change and shockwaves to our businesses over the next five years than there have been in the previous five.

 It is not only external factors that can cause organisational turbulence – mergers and acquisitions, senior appointments, cutbacks and relocations will impact on your organisation and its people too.
 Business leaders need to effectively guide staff through periods of change to keep them engaged, motivated and able to deal with change.

 When a change occurs, we often take the time to speak to our people to get an indication of how they are feeling.
 When we do this, we naturally filter information through our own experiences; therefore, our conclusions and subsequent action plans risk being skewed.
 Consequently, we only see part of the picture – which can lead to narrow and one dimensional action plans.
 Some people will follow our lead, but it’s unlikely everyone will be on-board.

 Bearing in mind the time it takes to have the conversations, consolidate thoughts, build a report, create an action plan, then communicate and execute it all – the process can last for weeks.
 Think of the amount of time and energy to build a potentially one-eyed view.